 5 Unique Road Trip Attractions in the USA

-As a result of the COVID-19 pandemic that is currently still engulfing the United States, many families have decided to cancel their usual summer vacation plans and instead hit the open road for an epic road trip.
+Many families take their summer vacation plans out on the open road for an epic road trip.
 While most people may be interested in attractions such as the Grand Canyon, Hoover Dam, Niagara Falls, or Yellowstone National Park, there are others who are in search of some more unconventional attractions.
 In this article, we’ll take a look at 5 of the most unique road trip attractions in the USA.

 Carhenge: Alliance Nebraska